Behavioral analytics: Examples and real world applications

 Data shows that a large percentage of users using a certain eCommerce platform found it by searching for “Thai food” on Google.
 After landing on the homepage, most people spent some time on the “Asian Food” page and then logged off without placing an order.
 Looking at each of these events as separate data points does not represent what is really going on and why people did not make a purchase.
 However, viewing these data points as a representation of overall user behavior enables one to interpolate how and why users acted in this particular case.

 Behavioral analytics looks at all site traffic and page views as a timeline of connected events that did not lead to orders.

 Since most users left after viewing the “Asian Food” page, there could be a disconnect between what they are searching for on Google and what the “Asian Food” page displays.
 Knowing this, a quick look at the “Asian Food” page reveals that it does not display Thai food prominently and thus people do not think it is actually offered, even though it is.

-Behavioral analytics is popular in commercial environments.
+Behavioral analytics is common practice in commercial environments.
 Amazon.com is a leader in using behavioral analytics to recommend additional products that customers are likely to buy based on their previous purchasing patterns on the site.
 Behavioral analytics is also used by Target to suggest products to customers in their retail stores, while political campaigns use it to determine how potential voters should be approached.
 In addition to retail and political applications, behavioral analytics is also used by banks and manufacturing firms to prioritize leads generated by their websites.
 Behavioral analytics also allow developers to manage users in online-gaming and web applications.

 Amongst others, IBM and Intel are creating advanced analytics solutions.
 In retail, this is IoT for tracking shopping behaviors (in-store tracking).